-While the forward purchase commitments, TBAs, and U.S. treasury and Eurodollar futures and options, credit default swaps and MMD rate locks meet the definition of a derivative under the provisions of ASC 815 "Derivatives and Hedging," they do not qualify for hedge accounting.
-These derivative securities are carried at fair value and recorded in other assets and other liabilities in the statement of financial condition with unrealized and realized gains recorded in net gains on principal transactions in the statement of income.
+While the forward purchase commitments, TBAs, and U.S. treasury and interest rate futures contracts, credit default swaps and MMD rate locks meet the definition of a derivative under the provisions of ASC 815 "Derivatives and Hedging," they do not qualify for hedge accounting.
+These derivative securities are carried at fair value and recorded in other assets and other liabilities in the statement of financial condition.